design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/03_modify.md

 ## Delete
 * **Description:** Deletes geometric entities: positions, points, polylines, polygons, and collections.
+When deleting positions, any topology that requires those positions will also be deleted.
+(For example, any vertices linked to the deleted position will also be deleted, which may in turn result in some edges being deleted, and so forth.)
+For positions, the selection to delete or keep unused positions is ignored.
 When deleting objects (point, polyline, and polygons), topology is also deleted.
-When deleting collections, the objects in teh collection are not deleted.
+When deleting collections, none of the objects in the collection are deleted.
 * **Parameters:**
   * *entities:* Position, point, polyline, polygon, collection.
 Can be a list.
-  * *del_unused_posis:* Enum
+  * *del_unused_posis:* Enum, delete or keep unused positions.
 * **Returns:** void
 * **Examples:**
   * modify.Delete(polygon1)